AmiraGuesmi-mls/AmiraGuesmi-mls.github.io/_portfolio/bcr.md

 codeurl: ""
 bibtexurl: ""
 authors: "Amira Guesmi, Muhammad Shafique"
-excerpt: "A new class of background-consistent object concealment attacks, which hide target objects by re-encoding their visual representations to be statistically and semantically consistent with surrounding background regions while preserving token structure and attention flow, avoiding representational voids that trigger hallucination."
+excerpt: "We show that hallucination in vision-language models is caused by representational discontinuity—not object absence.
+We introduce Background-Consistent Re-encoding (BCR), which conceals objects by aligning their representations with the background while preserving token structure and attention flow."
 topic: "Vision–Language Model (VLM) Security, Hallucination, and Privacy"
 image: /images/bcr.png
 ---

 ## Links